 The Seaport-e contract provides Pancopia with a contracting vehicle to deliver a wide range of environmental and R&D services to the Navy.
 Teaming with CH2M positions Pancopia to become a provider of choice for meeting the Navy’s needs in water, wastewater, and other areas.

-CH2M is an employee-owned, global leader in full-service engineering, procurement, construction, and operations.
+CH2M (now a part of Jacobs Engineering) is an employee-owned, global leader in full-service engineering, procurement, construction, and operations.
 A US based company for public and private clients, CH2M delivers innovative, practical, sustainable solutions that help clients develop and manage infrastructure and facilities that improve efficiency, safety, and quality of life.
 The firm has provided high-quality, cost effective environmental and utility services to clients throughout the world since 1946.

-CH2M currently has over 25,000 employees based in offices worldwide, with 52 offices in the US.
 CH2M’s Water and Environmental Business Groups are dedicated to solving their clients’ most complex water and environmental challenges with exceptional service and integrated, sustainable solutions as they provide solutions for wastewater, drinking water, industrial and pure water, conveyance and storage, water resources ecosystem management, intelligent water, permitting, remediation, integrated waste solutions, threat reduction and health security and environmental compliance.
+CH2M has recently become a part of Jacobs Engineering.

 While working with CH2M in the 1990s, Pancopia founder Bill Cumbie managed a series of lake restoration projects which significantly improved the water quality of the lakes, and allowed the City of Norfolk to continue producing exceptional drinking water.
-The City of Norfolk’s investment of $4.5 million to install the lake aeration system improved water quality and permitted the City to avoid installation of a $60 million ozone/carbon facility.
-The project has operated successfully for more than twenty years, and Pancopia is partnering with CH2M on this project in order to evaluate the aeration system to further optimize operation and maintenance.
+The City of Norfolk’s investment of $4.5 million to install the lake aeration system improved water quality and saved significant amounts of money, permitting the City to avoid installation of a $60 million ozone/carbon facility.
+The project has operated successfully for more than twenty years.
+Pancopia partners with CH2M on this project in order to evaluate the aeration system to further optimize operation and maintenance.
 Advances in aerator and compressor technology have the potential to decrease operational costs by one-quarter to one-third, while continuing to improve the quality of the lakes and Norfolk’s drinking water.

 Pancopia’s contract with the City of Portsmouth involves an annual process that removes residuals from the storage lagoon of Portsmouth’s Lake Kilby Water Treatment Plant.
 The residuals are removed, dewatered, inspected, and then transported and applied to farmland.
 CH2M teams together with Pancopia to supervise this process each year.
 Pancopia’s staff have a long relationship with the City of Portsmouth, as two of our staff have worked on multiple projects with them in the past.
 Our residuals inspector, Eva Tillet, is a former plant manager for the Lake Kilby plant, and our CEO Bill Cumbie developed the current residuals management plan.
 They have been working together to supervise the removal of residuals since the project’s inception in 2003.